APPLICATION STRATEGY 2021: ALASKA

-The many implications and roadblocks one may encounter while planning a trip to Alaska can be frustrating and we are excited to begin breaking down the barriers to show hunters just how readily available opportunities can be.
+The Alaska application period for big game animals is far earlier than most, but is thankfully about as straightforward as it gets, which, ultimately, makes planning that much easier.
 To begin understanding Alaska, first, it’s important to take a look at their tag and draw system.
-By understanding this, hunters will have a more clear picture of where to focus their efforts on turning their dream hunt into a reality.
+By understanding this, hunters will have a clearer picture of where to focus their efforts on turning their dream hunt into a reality.

 Important dates and information